-"Apothecary Cabinets," I realized there was a multitude of other vintage cabinets: display cabinets!
-They're largely metal, though a few are wood.
+"apothecary cabinets," I discovered a multitude of vintage display cabinets!
+They're largely metal, and a few are wooden.
 Most include one to three sides in glass, and are used for storage and display.

 LEFT: American Vintage Cabinet from POLISHED MODERN,

-You'll find that some have enamel tops or trays and are made of steel,
+Some of these have enamel tops or trays and are made of steel.

-as they were originally used in doctors' and dentists' (gulp!) offices for storage.
+They were originally meant for storage in doctors' and dentists' (gulp!) offices.

 VIA retreat173 via flickr, lively yellow paint brings this vintage cabinet to life!An à propos botanical chart and bold blue walls form an exciting backdrop.